Skip to main content

 Presumptive Conditions for Burn Pit and Toxic Exposure

-As of the PACT Act of 2021, “covered veterans” exposed to toxins during their military service can qualify for qualify for presumptive service connection for melanoma, a severe form of skin cancer.
+Due to the passing of the PACT Act, “covered veterans” exposed to toxins during their military service can qualify for qualify for presumptive service connection for melanoma, a severe form of skin cancer.
 A covered veteran is defined as the following:

 1. A veteran who, on or after August 2, 1990, performed active military, naval, air, or space service while assigned to a duty station in, including air space above: